capgelka/hapidry/README.md

 * Send new U-mail (private message) to user
     * hapidry send someone -f '~/prepared_umail.txt' -t subject
 	* hapidry send someone -m message -t subject
-	* cat prepared_post.md | markdown | hapidry send someone -p -t subject
+	* cat prepared_umail.md | markdown | hapidry send someone -p -t subject
 	* hapidry send someone -t subject (write message in your favorite $EDITOR)
 * get notifications for umails, discussions and comments.
-There also an example bash script in examples folder to wrap it, but it's better to use cron for this.
+There is also an example bash script in examples folder to wrap it, but it's better to use cron for this.
     * hapidry notify
+* Create new comment for post with given id
+	* hapidry comment 12324 -m 'comment text'
+	* hapidry comment 12324 -f '~/prepared_comment.txt'
+	* cat prepared_comment.md | markdown | hapidry comment 12324 -p
+	* hapidry comment 1234 (write comment in your favorite $EDITOR)

 * There are also some additional features
     * hapidry post -m message --tags "tagone, tag2,othertag" (creates new post with 3 tags)